What Is the Difference Between Joint and Sole Custody?

 Determining Allocation of Parental Responsibilities in Illinois

 For many years, the Illinois Marriage and Dissolution of Marriage Act (IMDMA) offered two distinct child custody options for divorced, separated, or unmarried parents.
 One parent could be awarded sole custody and retain all authority for making important decisions regarding the child, or both parents could agree to share the decision-making responsibilities.
-Despite amendments that went into effect in 2016 and removed the term “custody” from the law, many families are still subject to orders of sole or joint child custody from previous court rulings.
+Despite amendments that have removed the term "custody" from the law, many families are still subject to orders of sole or joint child custody from previous court rulings.
+New cases involving child custody will also address these issues, and parents will need to understand how sole or joint custody may be handled based on their specific situations.
+Allocation of Parental Responsibilities

 Significant decisions include those related to the child's following needs: